UHDanke/gd_docs/docs/triggers/follows/edit_advanced_follow.md

 ## Random Values

 The values of Mod X/Y, Speed and Dir can be randomized in a range using the -/+ boxes respective to each setting.

 Contrary to what the option says, random values are picked in the 0/+ range, not -/+.

 The randomization is done individually per target everytime the trigger is activated.

 ## Target Control ID

 If Target Control ID is selected, Target GID references the Control ID of one or more Advanced Follow instances.

 Edit Advanced Follow acts on all targets that have at least one of the Advanced Follows' Target GIDs.

 ## Remapping

-All IDs, including the reference IDs, can be remapped.
+All IDs including the reference IDs can be remapped.

 ## Timings